Cutout-API/Cutout-API.github.io/README.md

-# Cutout-API.github.io
-The user manual for the Cutout-API
+Website for the Cutout API.